Relintai/pandemonium_engine_docs/usage/editor/using_the_web_editor.md

 - Specify a ZIP file to preload on the HTML5 filesystem using the **Preload project ZIP** input.
-- Run the editor by clicking **Start Godot editor**.
+- Run the editor by clicking **Start Pandemonium editor**.
-  The Godot project manager should appear after 10-20 seconds.
+  The Pandemonium project manager should appear after 10-20 seconds.
   On slower machines or connections, loading may take up to a minute.
 - In the dialog that appears at the middle of the window, specify a name for the folder to create then click the **Create Folder** button